For those who have never purchased a home, you may not be familiar with a property lien search.

 This type of lien results from court cases in which it was ruled that you owe money to the other party.

 This may include settlements related to child support, unpaid credit card debt, or medical bills.

 3. How do I find out if I have any liens on my property?

-Most liens are of public record, so it’s simple to find out if there’s one on your property.
+Many liens are of public record (but not all!), so it can be simple to find out if there’s one on your property.